-Please get in touch if you are interested in other dates.
+Please get in touch if you are interested in this class.

 10am – 4pm